-As at January 1, 2008, Harvest has a total of 22.9 MMBOE of company interest reserves that are classified as proved non-producing.
-Of these non-producing reserves approximately 70% are undeveloped reserves.
-The balance are developed non-producing reserves which would be wells that are not currently producing and are eligible to be brought on production given current economics and production information.
-Substantially all of the undeveloped reserves are based on Harvest's current 2008 budget and long range development plans for the major assets noted elsewhere in this document.
+As at January 1, 2009, Harvest has a total of 26.1 MMBOE of gross reserves that are classified as proved non-producing.
+Of these non-producing reserves approximately 74% are undeveloped reserves.
+The balance are developed non-producing reserves which would be wells that are not currently producing and are eligible to be brought on production given economics and production information as at January 1, 2009.
+Substantially all of the undeveloped reserves are based on Harvest's then current 2009 budget and long range development plans for the major assets noted elsewhere in this document.
 Approximately 80% of these reserves are expected to be developed within the next two years.
 The remaining undeveloped reserves are expected be developed over the next five years, in most cases due to processing facility capacity restrictions.
 The capital cost has been taken into account for these programs in the estimated future net revenue.